 The review was anticipated to get under way the week of May 14 but fell behind schedule.
-Winger said she expected it would get started with the first phase document review in the next few days.
-She was confident that

 The review follows on Bowen's campaign promise to investigate whether the state's voting systems are "secure, accurate, reliable and accountable."
 It will include reviews of manufacturer and testing documentation, source-code analysis, testing for potential avenues for hampering or errors, and assessment of accessibility for a range of disabilities.